 (FYI, there is also a card game now.)

 Mythos Tales is, once again, set in the city of Arkham and based off the horror short stories of HP Lovecraft.
 Sherlock Holmes is–can you guess?–based off the stories by Arthur Conan Doyle.

 With both games, you’re given a book of cases, a map, a Directory, and some fake newspapers.
 Your goal is to solve each mystery and then answer questions based on the case.
 For every correct answer, you receive a point.
 For every location you went to beyond a certain number, you lose points.
 In Mythos Tales, you also have a time limit and the time of day you go to a certain location will dictate what information you become privy to.

 I find that Mythos Tales is more horrifying and more forgiving than Sherlock Holmes.
 Each game also has some issues with typos and missing information.
 Sherlock Holmes, in particular, is missing important locations in a certain case that keeps you from being able to solve it at all.

 However, they’re both fun games that can support a ton of people.
 OR you can play them by yourself.

-Sherlock Holmes is also going to be getting a Jack the Ripper expansion eventually.
+Sherlock Holmes also has a Jack the Ripper expansion.
 Speaking of which….

 This is one of my favorite games, period.
 In Letters from Whitechapel, you have one person playing Jack the Ripper and at least one other person is playing a police officer who is trying to find Jack the Ripper.